Introduction to Python

 5. Functions

-A function is a piece of code that can be executed as many times as you want.
-It can be passed arguments and can return data as a result.
+A function is a portion of code that can be executed multiple times as needed.
+It can take arguments and can return data as a result.

-To define a function, start with the reserved word def
+To define a function, you start with the reserved word def

-and then in a new line indented the function code
+, and then continue on a new indented line with the function code.

 def funcion():print('MaximoFN')

-To call the function it is only necessary to type its name
+To call the function, it is only necessary to write its name.

 MaximoFN